mediafinger/rabbitmq_info/PITCHME.md

 ### High availability (HA) queues

 * a cluster is mandatory to use HA queues
-* messages will be handled on all servers of the cluster that handle the HA queue
+* messages will be handled on all nodes of the cluster that handle the HA queue
 * if a node goes down, the message does still exist on the other nodes
 * this can replace slow persistence to disk in many cases
-* once it is consumed from any node in the cluster, all copies will be removed
+* once a message is consumed from any node in the cluster, all copies will be removed
 * clusters can be connected in different ways, this is a topic of its own

 +++